-SAE International is a global association committed to be the ultimate knowledge source for the engineering profession.
-By engaging nearly 200,000 engineers, technical experts and volunteers, we drive knowledge and expertise across a broad spectrum of industries.
+SAE International is a global association committed to advancing mobility knowledge and solutions for the benefit of humanity.
+By engaging nearly 200,000 engineers, technical experts and volunteers, we connect and educate mobility professionals to enable safe, clean, and accessible mobility solutions.
 We act on two priorities: encouraging a lifetime of learning for mobility engineering professionals and setting the standards for industry engineering.
-We strive for a better world through the work of our philanthropic SAE Foundation, including programs like A World in Motion® and the Collegiate Design Series™.
+We strive for a better world through the work of our philanthropic SAE Foundation, including programs award-winning programs like A World in Motion® and the Collegiate Design Series™.

 - www.sae.org -